Table of Contents

-Inevitably, there will come a time when your dog gets water or some kind of fluid in its' ears and they need to be dried, here's your dog ear drying solution.
+Inevitably, there will come a time when your dog gets water or some kind of fluid in its' ears and they need to be dried, here's your ear dry solution for dogs.
 This can be frustrating for your pup -- you will notice that they will rub their paws on their ears or shake their heads in an attempt to remove the water from their ears themselves.
 But don’t worry!
-If this happens, here are a few tips you should know if you end up needing to help remove any water from any dogs ear!
+If this happens, here are a few tips you should know if you end up needing dog ear draining to help remove a dog's water from any dogs ear!

 It is common that water in your dog's ears during a bath, and because their ear canal is quite long, it can be difficult for them to get the water out on their own.
 Naturally, your dog will try to shake their heads to try and dry or get rid of the water in their ears.
 Typically, this will help get most of the water or fluids out of your dogs ear, but depending on the dog breed and how much water got in, it may be hard to totally dry dog ears with just shaking.

 If you notice that your dog appears to have water stuck in their ears, it’s important for you to help them as much as you can.
 Some dogs, like Golden retrievers, for example, have a more difficult time removing water themselves.
 This is due to the fact that their ears fold down over the ear canal, causing the water to become trapped in their ear.
 Left to sit in their ear, the fluids in your dogs ears can grow bacteria and yeast, leading to ear infections.

 Steps To Cleaning Water Out Of Your Dog’s Ears